Fernando Caldeiro

-Fernando "Frank" Caldeiro (June 12, 1958 – October 3, 2009) was an Argentine-born American scientist and NASA astronaut.
+Fernando "Frank" Caldeiro (June 12, 1958 – October 3, 2009) was an Argentine-born American scientist and NASA astronaut, and the first person of Argentine descent to train for a spaceflight.

 Early life and education

-Caldeiro was born on June 12, 1958, in Buenos Aires, Argentina, but considered New York City and Merritt Island, Florida, to be his hometowns.
+Caldeiro was born on June 12, 1958, in the Ituzaingó district of Buenos Aires, Argentina, but considered New York City and Merritt Island, Florida, to be his hometowns.
 He graduated from William Cullen Bryant High School in 1976, received an associate degree in applied science in aerospace technology from Farmingdale State College in 1978, a bachelor of science degree in mechanical engineering from the University of Arizona in 1984, and a master of science degree in engineering management from the University of Central Florida in 1995.

 Career

 From 1985 to 1988, Caldeiro worked as a test director during the production and flight test of the Rockwell/USAF B-1B Lancer.
 In that capacity he was involved in the checkout and delivery of all 100 aircraft.
 In 1988, he was transferred by Rockwell International to the Kennedy Space Center as a Space Shuttle main propulsion system specialist.
 In this capacity he was the Rockwell International design center representative for the ground processing and launch of the Orbiter Discovery.